chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/shell.md

 InSpec.
 For an SSH connection, use `-i` for specifying SSH key files, and the `--sudo*` commands for requesting a privilege escalation after logging in.
-For a WinRM connection, use `--path` to change the login path, `--ssl` to use SSL for transport layer encryption.
+For a WinRM connection, use `--path` to change the login path, `--ssl` to use TLS/SSL for transport layer encryption.

 ```bash
 inspec shell -t ssh://root@192.168.64.2:11022  # Login to remote machine using ssh as root.